Degree sequence condition for Hamiltonicity in tough graphs: Proof of Theorem

 \proof[Proof of Theorem~\ref{main}]

-As $G$ satisfies the property $P(t)$ implies that any supergraph of $G$ obtained from $G$ by adding missing edges also satisfies the property $P(t)$, by Theorem~\ref{thm:t-closure}, it suffices to work with the $t$-closure of $G$.
+Because $G$ satisfying the degree sequence condition implies that any supergraph of $G$ obtained from $G$ by adding missing edges also satisfies the degree sequence condition, by Theorem~\ref{thm:t-closure}, it suffices to work with the $t$-closure of $G$.
 For the sake of notation, we just assume that $G$ itself is its $t$-closure.
 We may assume that $G$ is not Hamiltonian.
 Thus $G$ is not complete and so $\delta(G) \ge 8$ by $G$ being 4-tough.

 Let $v_1, v_2, \dots, v_n$ be all the vertices of $G$ such that $\deg(v_i) = d_i$ for all $i\in [1,n]$.
 Thus, we have that $\deg(v_i) + \deg(v_j) \ge n - t$ implies $v_iv_j \in E(G)$.
 By Theorem~\ref{thm:chv_degree}, if $d_i > i $ for all $i < \frac{n}{2}$, then $G$ is Hamiltonian.
 So, we assume that there exists some positive integer $k < \frac{n}{2}$ such that $d_k \leq k$.
 Then as $\delta(G) \ge 8$, we have $k\ge 8$.
 Choose $k$ to be minimum with the property that $d_k \leq k$.
 Then $d_i > i$ for all $i\in[1,k-1]$.
 Since $d_{k-1} \le d_k \le k$, we must have $d_{k-1} = d_k = k$.